teamdatatonic/vertex-pipelines-end-to-end-samples/README.md

 gcloud auth application-default login
 ```

+> **Note:** The `deploy_model` component deploys models to a Vertex AI endpoint using a custom service account.
+That requires the [Service Account User](https://cloud.google.com/iam/docs/service-account-permissions#user-role) role (`roles/iam.serviceAccountUser`), which includes `iam.serviceAccounts.actAs`, so the pipeline SA can attach itself to the endpoint deployment.
+See [Attach service accounts to resources](https://cloud.google.com/iam/docs/attach-service-accounts).
+If you deployed infrastructure before this component was added, re-run `make deploy` while authenticated (commands above) so Terraform can grant the permission.

 ## Configure Pipeline Variables

 Before running pipelines, update [`pipelines/variables/variables.yml`](pipelines/variables/variables.yml) with your Google Cloud project IDs: